simon202235/zkpool-doc/docs/ZKPool-2.0/technology/graph-based-computation-tasks-scheduling.md

     - GPU type
     - Memory

-Then we we find a candidate device list for each operation.
+Then we find a candidate device list for each operation.

-Here we can adopt a relatively simple and effective strategy rather than a complex reputation system.
+Here we can adopt a relatively simple and effective strategy instead of a complex reputation system.

 1. The proposed rules include:
 - If a prover fails to generate proof in time, a filter window will be used to exclude this prover.
-- If the prover fails to generate proof for the second time, the length of the prohibition window will be doubled.
+- If the prover fails to generate proof for the second time, the duration of the prohibition window will be doubled.
-- If there are more than 3 consecutive failures, then the prover will be permanently banned.
+- If there are more than three consecutive failures, then the prover will be permanently banned.
 The only way to regain access is to rename the prover and reconnect to the scheduler.
 2. The scheduler in the Oracle node can reschedule the prover if they fail to generate proof in time.
-3. For tasks with high penalty amounts, the scheduler could assign more than one prover.
+3. For tasks with high penalty amounts, the scheduler could assign more than one prover to ensure reliability.

-When we need more than one device, and then we will exclude the assigned device and use the above method to choose the other devices.
+When we need more than one device, we will exclude the assigned device and use the method described above to select additional devices.

 Finally, we will fill in the device ID for each operation of the computation graph.